Table of contents

 6. 63% of the wealthy spend less than 1 hour per day on recreational Internet use vs. 26% of the poor

-7. 83% of the wealthy attend/attended back to school night for their kids vs. 13% of the poor
+7. 83% of the wealthy attend/attended back-to-school nights for their kids vs. 13% of the poor

-8. 29% of the wealthy had one or more children who made the honor roll vs. 4% of the poor
+8. 29% of the wealthy had one or more children who made the honour roll vs. 4% of the poor

-9. 63% of wealthy listen to audio books during their commute vs. 5% of the poor
+9. 63% of the wealthy listen to audiobooks during their commute vs. 5% of the poor

 10. 67% of the wealthy watch 1 hour or less of T.V. per day vs 23% of the poor